djalbat/inference/README.md

 ```
 It is important to emphasise that the `render()` method has been called directly from the listener in preference to the `forceUpdate()` method.
 This ensures that the component is not remounted and that the `render()` method can get away without returning any children.
 A benign change here means one that has no structural effect on the DOM, such as adding or removing classes.
 Reaction provides around a dozen methods for these kinds of changes and it is easy to add others as mixins.

 Whilst the above is a perfectly workable pattern, there are times when more flexibility is needed.
 This is especially true as an application scales.
-Usually there are two requirements:
+Usually there are a few requirements:

 * Components need to be remounted in response to updates instead of making benign changes to their children.

+* Updates need to be refined in some way before being passed to the `render()` method.

-* Updates need to be filtered in some way and/or passed down from parents to children.
+* Updates need to be passed down from parents to children.

-In order to address these kinds of requirements , it is recommended that you create an `updateHandler()` method and tailor it to the job at hand.
+It is recommended that you create an `updateHandler()` in order to address these kinds of requirements, invoking it in preference to either the `render()` or `forceUpdate()` methods.
 The above pattern therefore becomes the following:
 ```js
 class MyComponent extends Component {
   componentDidMount() {